pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/gcp/projects/_index.md

 [API library page](https://console.cloud.google.com/apis/library) or run `gcloud services list`.

-> **Note:** This resource _must not_ be used in conjunction with `google_project_services` or they will fight over which services should be enabled.
+> **Note:** This resource _must not_ be used in conjunction with `gcp.projects.Services` or they will fight over which services should be enabled.

 ## Example Usage